-The truth is, you should be checking your bug out bag often to make sure you didn’t forget anything and your gear is in good working order.
+WRONG.
+The truth is, you should be checking your bug-out bag often to make sure you don’t forget anything and your gear is in good working order.

-Also, update it regularly with season-specific gear, so you’ll be ready to go no matter what time of year you’ll be bugging out.
-Below you’ll find a few suggestions for winterizing your bug out bag.
+Update it regularly with season-specific gear, so you’ll be ready to go no matter what time of year you’ll be bugging out.
+Below you’ll find a few suggestions for winterizing your bug-out bag.

 Take these steps and stock up on winter survival gear.
 Take comfort in knowing that you’re prepared to leave at a moment’s notice should disaster strike in the winter months.

 The winter wilderness can be a horrible place to spend a few minutes in.
 Here are just a few items to consider adding to your cold-weather survival gear list.

 It should go without saying that preparing for winter requires special consideration for your clothes.
 Make sure when packing your bug-out bag that you include warm clothes such as a heavy jacket, wool socks, a hat, gloves, and boots.

 This will be tricky since winter clothes tend to be heavier and bulkier.
 You may need to make room in your pack to accommodate these clothes.
 Pack smart, and make sure your pack isn’t too heavy to carry for long distances.